-- Logarithmic time comlexity: This became not important for me already but with tailwind you will have only logarithmic growth of time complexity of your code.
-This is because following tree shaking on build only the used CSS is kept and reused.
-In other CSS in JS solutions you will often find yourself writing the same styles.
-There composition is also possible but not simply build in to your CSS solution
+- Logarithmic time complexity: This one may not have mattered much to us, but with Tailwind, your code's time complexity grows logarithmically.
+Thanks to tree shaking on build, only used CSS is retained and reused.
+In other CSS in JS solutions, you may find yourself rewriting the same styles.
+Composition is possible but not as easily integrated into your CSS solution.

 While we've yet to fully master Tailwind in a more extensive project, its benefits, coupled with an excellent dark mode implementation, have transformed our initial skepticism into admiration.
 What we once dismissed as an unnecessary abstraction with a dreadful syntax now holds the potential to become our go-to tool for writing CSS that's faster, more reusable, and a smidge more performant than ever before. 🚀